UAVs

 • Micasense RedEdge MX multispectral sensor with 1.2 megapixel red, green, blue, red edge and near infrared (NIR) bands, all on global shutters

-• Emlid Reach RS2 GNSS receiver for utilizing drone RTK capabilities
+• Emlid Reach RS2: a GNSS receiver for utilizing drone RTK capabilities